Is Hosting Airbnb Worth It In 2024? Insights From Real Airbnb Hosts

 3. Sell Time, Not the Property

-By focusing on selling time, you’re ensuring higher occupancy rates, which means increased profits.
-For instance, if you usually earn $1,000 a night but have this 3-day gap between two weeklong bookings, a good strategy is to drop your rate to $200 a night for those days, securing an extra $600.
+By focusing on selling time, you’re ensuring higher occupancy rates.
+This can lead to increased profits.
+For instance, you earn $1,000 a night but have this 3-day gap between two weeklong bookings.
+A good strategy is to drop your rate to $200 a night for those days to secure an extra $600.
+You can also make extra money by upselling certain perks, like late check-outs, early check-ins, curated experiences, or specialized items like movie boxes.

-You can also make extra money upselling certain perks, like late check-outs, early check-ins, curated experiences, or specialized kits like movie boxes.
 Keep this in mind, especially during busy days.
-Labor Day Weekend, Fourth of July, and Memorial Day Weekend are the most profitable for Airbnb hosts, with Airbnb data reporting significant earnings during these periods.
+Labor Day Weekend, Fourth of July, and Memorial Day Weekend are the most profitable for Airbnb hosts.
+In fact, Airbnb data reports significant earnings during these periods.

 4. Save Your Profits and Build a Reserve